rodriguezandresed/linux-4-network-engineers/README.md

-#This repository contains the training environment and notes I used while complething the Linux for Network Engineers by David Bombal
+#This repository contains the training environment and notes I used while completing the Linux for Network Engineers by David Bombal